Transitioning to an Online Only Piano Studio

 I’ve been delighted to see how quickly students have picked things up and how they incorporate what they have learned into their pieces.

-Lesson engagement has also improved
+active Lesson engagement

 I’ve been very pleased to see younger students are more active at taking notes during their online lessons, for example, writing down on the music or in a notebook, what it is they have to work on during the week, their set of scales and theory pages.